How to Stress-Test Your Finances

 - Are you house poor?
 Housing and transportation are usually the top two expenses for people throughout their life.
 They impact not only your quality of life but also opportunities for financial freedom.
 In order to have money available each month to save, invest and spend on the things you want, you need to keep these two big expenses in check.
 Your TOTAL HOUSING EXPENSES include the mortgage or rent payment, insurance, housing fees, taxes, utilities, furnishings and ongoing maintenance.
 Keep your total housing expenses below 40% of your net income.
 Make sure that you can afford to cover all expenses if your housemate(s) lose their job, move away or take off.
 Don’t let your housing choices prevent you from pursuing your dreams.

 - How much debt is financing your lifestyle?
 Your Credit Utilization Ratio shows how much of your total available credit lines you are currently using.
 Any time your ratio exceeds 30%, it negatively affects your credit score and usually means that you are borrowing against an uncertain future.
 There’s no guarantee that your income will increase, that your job will always be there or that your health will never fail you.
 Add up your TOTAL OUTSTANDING DEBT (excluding mortgage) and divide it by your TOTAL AVAILABLE CREDIT LINES.
 For example, current outstanding balances across three credit cards is $4,800 and total available credit limits are $12,000, equals 40% credit utilization ratio.

-Run your numbers and make sure to kick off the new year on the right track!
-Wishing you financial wellness throughout the holiday season.
+Run your numbers at least once a quarter and make sure to follow our blog to help you stay on the right track!
+Wishing you financial wellness throughout 2021 and beyond.
 Cheers!